 3 More opportunities with Big Brothers of Greater Vancouver1 Review

 102 - 1193 Kingsway, 102, Vancouver, BC V5V 3C9, CA

 When our children are emotionally, socially and physically healthy, everyone in the community benefits.
-That’s why we’ve worked with community stakeholders to develop a variety of programs to meet the needs of children and families in Greater Vancouver and the Sea to Sky Cooridor.
+That’s why we’ve worked with community stakeholders to develop a variety of programs to meet the needs of children and families in Greater Vancouver.
 Having one or more caring adults in a child’s life can help prevent issues like bullying and crime, so that children can grow in to more resilient, more giving, and more compassionate adults.
 Join us in strengthening communities, one child at a time.
-All of our programs and services are offered to families free of charge, thanks to the support of individual donors, local businesses, and foundations.
+All of our programs and services are offered to families free of charge, thanks to the support of volunteers, individual donors, local businesses, and foundations.